-- i) The Applicant will submit the Landscape Plan to the BRP for Approval. - ii) Should an Owner's Building Design not meet the Narara Ecovillage Landscape Guidelines & Standards then the BRP shall notify the Owner with the details in each Category where the design failed.
+The Applicant will submit the Landscape Plan to the BRP for Approval.

+Should an Owner's Building Design not meet the Narara Ecovillage Landscape Standards & Guidelines, then the BRP shall notify the Owner with the details in each Category where the design failed.